The answer: Good vibrations! C’mon, c’mon. Feel it. Feel it.

 Every thought we think.

 …is a wavelength of energy we send out into the world.

 As the lyric goes, “All these words I don’t just say”, couldn’t be more true.
 Your words don’t just stop with you.
 They literally vibrate out into the world for all to hear.
 You’re basically a rockstar on a molecular level.

 Dr. Caroline Leaf said it so elegantly in Who Switched Off My Brain?:

 “Every thought has a corresponding electrochemical reaction in your brain.
 When you think, chemicals course through your body and produce electromagnetic waves which, if you could hear them, would sound like the most exquisite orchestral symphony.”

 So, what song are you singing?
-Sing it to me below in the comments.
+Pop me an email and let me know.

 Simply resonating with good vibrations,